Can I apply now?

 How do you select students?

 First, we're looking for evidence in the application that a student is mathematical prepared for our curriculum.
 (If you aren't ready for Mathcamp's classes, then you won't have a good time at the program.)
-We learn about your mathematical preparation via several avenues in the application: your writing about your (curricular and extracurricular) math background; your academic recommendation letter; and, primarily, the Qualifying Quiz.
+We learn about your mathematical preparation via several avenues in the application, but primarily from your Qualifying Quiz solutions.
 Once we've established that baseline and we're convinced that a student is mathematically prepared, we're looking for fit between applicants and the program.
-We'll use your essay and your personal recommendation letter to learn more about you as a person, and to understand what moves you to apply to Mathcamp.
+Your essay is the primary way for us to learn more about you as a person and to understand what moves you to apply to Mathcamp.
 We're looking for students who will really benefit from Mathcamp, academically and personally.

 I applied to Mathcamp last year.
 May I re-use my recommendation letters this year?